How to Access Property Records in Arkansas

 Real estate sales are where you will see a lot of action with property records.
 Before the sale, the buyer, seller, realtor, attorney, or title company will use property records to gather information.
 During the process, an appraisal or assessment will be completed, and a new deed will be drafted, replacing the old current deed.

-Before buying any property in Arkansas, you should consider reviewing property records to find out all you can.
+Before buying any property in Arkansas, you should review property records to learn as much as possible.
 Check the value and taxes, and look for liens, foreclosures, or other items of interest so you can make an informed decision.

-Before selling any property, you must disclose to potential buyers any material defects, such as lead paint, asbestos, foundation issues, or a leaky roof, so they can purchase knowing what they are getting.
+Before selling any property in Arkansas, you must disclose to potential buyers any material defects, such as lead paint, asbestos, foundation issues, or a leaky roof, so they can purchase knowing what they are getting.

 If you take out a mortgage, your lender will require you to obtain title insurance.
 This policy protects you and them against any legal claims on the property after the sale.
 Before closing, your title company or attorney will perform a property title search, looking for any title defects or issues that could ruin the sale.